adambard/learnxinyminutes-docs/fortran95.html.markdown

     implicit none    !comes after module imports.

     private    !make things private to the module (default is public).
-    !declare some variables/functions explicitly public
+    !
+Declare some variables/functions explicitly public.
     public :: apple,mycar,create_mycar
-    !declare some variables/functions private to module -redundant in this case. private :: func4

     !
+Declare some variables/functions private to the module (redundant here). private :: func4

+    !
 Interfaces
     ! ==========
     !
-Explicitly declare an external function/procedure within the module.
-    ! (better in general to put functions/procedures in the 'contains' section) interface
+Explicitly declare an external function/procedure within the module ! (better in general to put functions/procedures in the 'contains' section). interface
         elemental real function func4(a) result(res)
             real, intent(in) :: a
         end function func4
     end interface

     !
-Overloaded functions can be defined using named interfaces interface myabs
+Overloaded functions can be defined using named interfaces. interface myabs
     !
-Can use following special keyword for including functions already defined ! within the module.
+Can use 'module procedure' keyword to include functions already defined ! within the module.
     module procedure real_abs, complex_abs
     end interface